BrainwreckedTech/vcproc/README.md

 ### `preview`

 If you made no changes to your video's framerate or color range, do not use this step.
-The VCAP process is much quicker.
-This step applies all video and audio settings and outputs a low-quality preview at PVWIDExPVHIGH resolution.
+The `vcap` process is much quicker.
+This step applies all video and audio settings and outputs a low-quality preview at [PVWIDE]x[PVHIGH] resolution.
 Quality is of minimal concern at this point.
 Getting a preview of your settings is.

 ### `vcap` (Video Copied, Audio Processed)

-This step is intended for upload to YouTube, but is quick enough (due to the lack of video processing) that it can be usued in place of PREVIEW.
+This step is intended for upload to YouTube, but is quick enough (due to the lack of video processing) that it can be used in place of PREVIEW.
 If you don't need to change your video's dimensions, framerate, DAR, or color range, and your video was recorded at 18Mb/s or less, you might want to consider simply copying the video and only processing audio.
 This way, no video quality loss will occur and you will get the audio filters you desire.

 ### `youtube`